 - Complete an evaluation survey at the end of the program

-- Maintain a Mentoring Log for submission and verification, as required, for eligibility of CHRP points.
-Note: It is the applicant’s responsibility to maintain these records.
+- Maintain a Mentoring Log for submission and verification, as required, for eligibility of CDP hours.
+(Note: It is the applicant’s responsibility to maintain these records.)

-- Earning 1 CHRP point per hour of protégé/mentor contact to a maximum of 20 points.
-Please refer to the CHRP Recertification Log for clarification or contact the CHRP Registrar.
+- Earning 1 CPD hour per hour of protégé/mentor contact to a maximum of 20 hours per year.
+Please refer to the CPD Summary Log for clarification or contact the CPHR Registrar.

 - Giving back to the HR community in your region

 In our program, the learning opportunity is self-directed by the protege who guides the learning by taking on the responsibility of setting priorities and goals.
 In return, the protege received feedback, coaching and assistance from their mentor, resulting in the enhancement of the proteges’ professional career.

 The mentor’s role is to be the ‘guide on the side’ while living a legacy.
 What the mentors can bring to bear on the relationship is vision, experience, different perspectives and a commitment to continued learning.
 The mentor, while helping the protege to achieve goals, does not set the goals.
 This learning partnership forms the guiding principle of the HRMA PMP.

 Have a question not answered above?
 Please read our Mentoring Information Guide & FAQ document.